e-h-dev/country-hotel/README.md

 #### Strategy criteria

 - When creating the website and deciding what must be featured for the use of the site visitors, I decided on sixteen main criteria this are listed in the [table](#strategy-table) below.
-I then had to strategies and work out which of the sixteen were most important and which could br traded off.
+I then had to strategise and work out which of the sixteen were most important and which could be traded off.

 - The strategy I used was to give each of the sixteen criteria a score on two separate accounts, the first how important that specific item was for the user's need, the second how viable is it to include the item in a front end website.